CharlieC115/MS2-Trivia-World/README.md

 * The fields are all mandatory to stop the user from submitting forms missing vital fields.
 * The inputted form data will refresh when the form is submitted without refreshing the entire page.

+### Footer

+* Links to social media pages so users can easily navigate to social pages of the group.
+These will open in a blank page so the user doesn't lose their place on the page.

 ### Quizzes Page

 #### Hero Image Section